sahilrajput03/sahilrajput03/README.md

   - WYSIWYG
     - Faster Usage than markdown.
 In Google doc there is **no need to verify the if the markdown code outputs desired page output.**
   - Editable on Google Doc app on mobile
+- You only loose information which is not easily accessible.

 ```bash
 echo Hello world! > /dev/null